 Traveling by train from Rome’s Termini station to the train station at Civitavecchia is easy and will save you money.

-You can buy train tickets for a local train for around 5 euros per person.
-There are ticket windows (be prepared to queue) and automated machines at the train station where you buy your ticket.
+You can buy train tickets at the train station for around 5 euros per person.
+There are both ticket windows (be prepared to queue) and automated ticket machines.

-If you have a paper ticket, you must remember to get your ticket stamped at a machine before boarding the train, otherwise you risk a heavy fine on board.
-You do not, however, need to do this if your ticket is digital and you download it onto your phone.
+If you have a paper ticket, you must remember to get your ticket stamped at a machine before boarding the train.
+Otherwise, you risk a heavy fine on board.
+You do not need to do this if you buy your train ticket in advance and download it onto your phone.

-There are shops, cafes, a tourist office, and even a shopping center located on the lower floor of Termini station.
+There are shops, cafes, a tourist office, and even a shopping center on Termini station’s lower floor.

-Italy’s train system is Trenitalia, and you can also book tickets online before you leave home.
+Italy's major train operators are Trenitalia and Italo.
+You can search, compare, and book train tickets online before you leave home.

 Arriving at Civitavecchia Port